CmdrDats/clj-minecraft/README.md

 Changelog:

+07 December 2012:
+ - Lots of work on the command abstractions: o Common type autocompletion o Hardcoded list autocompletion o Function result autocompleion o On command dispatch, convert to known types before calling command function o NOTE: The command autocompletion and type conversion will change slightly soon to allow for a more customized open system where plugins can contribute with their own defmulti's
+ - Implemented the /repl start|stop [port] command

 05 December 2012:
  - Rename project to be cljminecraft instead of clj-minecraft for consistency with ns
  - #2 Fix broadcastMessage typo